mozilla/uniffi-rs/uniffi-bindgen-kotlin-jni/DESIGN.md

     * Return the resulting `jobject` back to Kotlin.
 * Error handling: Rust constructs and throws an exception as described in `Errors/exceptions`

+### Rust -> Kotlin sync calls

+* Returning deconstructed types:
+    * Rust passes a pointer to a stack-allocated `Option<T>` value (casted to a `Long`).
+    * Before Kotlin returns, it calls a Rust function passing back the pointer plus the FFI values needed to reconstruct the value.
+      The Rust function initializes the `Option` from the passed values.
+    * The Kotlin function returns void
+    * The Rust function unwraps and returns the `Option` value.
+* Errors/unexpected error handling:
+    * Expected errors (the `E` side of a Result) use the same mechanism as regular returns, but a different JNI function.
+      The Kotlin code passes Rust the return pointer plus the FFI values for the error.
+    * For unexpected errors, Kotlin throws an exception and Rust catches it

 # Errors/exceptions

 Errors/exceptions are handled using JNI rather than `uniffi::RustCallStatus`.